Peteresis/Credit_Risk_Analysis/README.md

 </div>
 </p>

 ---

 # :three: Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+One thing to think about is that in the original dataset, 99 percent of the applications were labeled "Low Risk," and only 1 percent of the data was labeled "High Risk."
+This could greatly change the results because there is a chance that the Machine Learning algorithms are making clusters from too small a set of real "High Risk" applications.
+This level of risk might not be something that banks are willing to take.

 ---